 - 70 days, the chance of ever getting back to work is 35 per cent.

 We promote stay at work, or if you have to take a break from work, we encourage recovering at work.
-WorkCover Queensland is a signatory to the consensus statement on the health benefits of work.
-For more information on how we do this, and what can be achieved by keeping the worker at work or getting them back to work soon after an injury, visit our website.
+WorkCover Queensland and the Queensland Government are signatories to the consensus statement on the health benefits of good work.
+For more information on how we do this, and what can be achieved by keeping the worker at work or getting them back to work soon after an injury, visit the Working with WorkCover page.

 - Last updated